Your Family Wealth, Mapped in One Place

 One of the most common challenges in family wealth is that successors and adult children have little understanding of the structure they will one day steward.
 They know the family has trusts and a super fund, but they do not know how it all fits together or why decisions were made.

-Klaris gives successors a clear picture of the family wealth structure before a major event forces the conversation.
-That preparation reduces confusion, builds confidence, and makes transitions far smoother for everyone involved.
+Klaris gives families and their advisors a clearer record of the family wealth structure before a major event forces the conversation.
+That preparation reduces confusion and gives successors better material to review with qualified professionals.

 A shared view for your family and your advisers

 Klaris is designed to sit alongside your existing advisory relationships.
-Your accountant, financial adviser, and solicitor can all work from the same wealth structure map where appropriate, so everyone is working from the same information.
+Your accountant or financial adviser can work from the same wealth structure map where appropriate, so key advisors are working from the same information.

 This reduces the risk of gaps - situations where one adviser does not know about an entity or arrangement that another one manages.
 It also makes your annual reviews more productive, because the map is already up to date before the meeting starts.

-Klaris is introduced and managed through your professional firm.
+Klaris can be used directly by clients or alongside your professional firm.
 If your accountant or adviser does not yet use Klaris, you can share this page with them or contact us directly to discuss.

-Klaris is built in Australia for Australian trust structures.
-The platform understands Australian discretionary trusts, unit trusts, self-managed super funds, and the estate planning concepts that matter under Australian law - not generic global templates adapted for the Australian market.
+Klaris is built in Australia for Australian structure records.
+The platform supports Australian discretionary trusts, unit trusts, self-managed super funds, companies, personal holdings, assets, loans, documents, and advisor access workflows rather than generic global templates.

 Common questions from families